A partial list of potential projects will be available by February 1st, and will be updated as new projects become

 - The applied research project with The Recess Project involves working in an assigned school as a Research Assistant/program coordinator for innovative recess activities.
 There are a range of opportunities available, from planning and organizing recess activities, training university volunteers and grade school students, working with teachers and principals, teaching/encourage physical activity and prosocial skills, and collecting data.

 - Frances Owen and Pathstone Mental Health colleagues are examining sexting and its consequences in underage youth.
-The team has gathered information about factors that contribute to sexting and ways to support youth who have experienced its consequences.
-The next step is to develop educational materials and strategies to inform youth, families and teachers about sexting.
+The team has gathered information from youth and professionals about factors that contribute to sexting and ways to support youth who have experienced its consequences.
+The next step is to develop educational materials and strategies for professionals to use in their work with youth.
+If you are interested in working on this project, please specify in your application whether you have access to a car.

 Department of Child and Youth Studies